-Participate in NALMS conference roll-out of reservoirs TMDL to lake managers.
-Evaluate potential effects of the regulations on reservoir operations in the Cache and Putah Creeks watersheds.
+Evaluate potential effects of the TMDL regulations on reservoir operations in the Cache and Putah Creeks watersheds.
 Coordinate with US Bureau of Reclamation staff if they intend to monitor and/or model Lakes Berryessa and Solano.
-Obtain and review mercury control study for Davis Creek Reservoir drafted by UCD's Geoff Schladow.
+Meet with Regional Board staff through their outreach efforts.